logo

 • Valid driver's license

 At PlaneSense, we look for more than just flight hours and minimum qualifications.
-The attributes that define a highly qualified candidate in our operation include experience in corporate or charter operations (Part 135 or Part 91 Subpart K), familiarity with technically advanced aircraft, time in turbine aircraft (particularly the PC-12), a Bachelor's degree and a demonstrated history of leadership in aviation roles such as Safety Officer, Lead Flight Instructor, or Chief Pilot.
-We also value military-trained pilots, especially those with tactical or mission-oriented flight backgrounds, as they bring a high level of discipline and adaptability to dynamic flight environments.
+The attributes that define a highly qualified candidate in our operation include, but are not limited to, experience in corporate or charter operations (Part 135 or Part 91 Subpart K), familiarity with technically advanced aircraft, time in turbine aircraft (particularly the PC-12), a Bachelor's degree, and a demonstrated history of leadership in aviation roles such as Safety Officer, Lead Flight Instructor, or Chief Pilot.
+We also look for military-trained pilots, especially those with tactical or mission-oriented flight backgrounds, as they bring a high level of discipline and adaptability to dynamic flight environments.
+In addition to these attributes, the minimum qualifications to be considered as a highly qualified candidate include:

 Computer Skills:

-Familiarity with Technically Advanced Aircraft (TAA) and advanced aircraft systems
+Familiarity with TAA aircraft and advanced aircraft systems

 Selection Process: